-The Sentinel is a bit harder to play around but it is really worth it if you land a shot after you charged it with Shield Cells because it can destroy the enemy shield with only one shot.
+The Sentinel is a bit harder to play around but it is really worth it if you land a shot after you charged it with 2 Shield Cells that can deal increased damage 70 -> 88.

 You can use your Decoys and act like you are standing still with the sniper in places where people think that you are about to shoot them, that way you can draw them out and find their positions.

-All the weapons can take a 2x HCOG Bruiser 1x-2x Variable Holo 3x HCOG Ranger but the Ranger is not recommended for the L-Star, instead it could use a 1x HCOG Classic or a 1x Holo, the snipers can then move on to sniper optics 6x Sniper the 4x-8x Variable Sniper and the 4x-10x Digital Sniper Threat.
+All the weapons can take a 2x HCOG Bruiser 1x-2x Variable Holo 3x HCOG Ranger but the Ranger is not recommended for the L-Star, instead it could use a 1x HCOG Classic or a 1x Holo, the snipers can of course equip sniper optics that includes the 6x Sniper the 4x-8x Variable Sniper and the 4x-10x Digital Sniper Threat.